 Cast The Right Characters

-Every story has its heroes and villians.
-In brand storytelling, villains should be problems or needs your consumers face and your hero should be your brand’s solution to these problems.
+Every story has its heroes and villains.
+In brand storytelling, villains should be problems or need your consumers to face and your hero should be your brand’s solution to these problems.

-Pick a hero your audience can relate to and peronifies your brand values.
+Pick a hero your audience can relate to and personifies your brand values.